VulcanJS/vulcan-npm/docusaurus/docs/vulcan-next/features/testing-+-storybook.md

 ## Storybook

+### Webpack 5 and TypeScript config

+You can write your Storybook config as normal TypeScript files and even import your local code.

+NOTE: installing `ts-node` may break Storybook, see [this Stack Overflow ticket](https://stackoverflow.com/questions/69808808/storybook-main-ts-cannot-use-import-statement-outside-a-module)

 ### Same import as in Next

 We reuse our Webpack config extension function, so you can enjoy magic imports and isomorphic imports in Storybook too.